mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Concrete5/index.md

 ## Settings > Hosts > Extras > Concrete5

-Drupal is content management software.
-It's used to make many of the websites and applications you use every day.
-More information about Drupal can be found [here](https://www.drupal.org){:target="_blank"}.
+Concrete5 is an open source content management system.
+More information about concrete5 can be found [here](https://www.concrete5.org){:target="_blank"}.

 ![MAMP](concrete5Extra.png)